digital-botanical-gardens-initiative/dendron-dbgi/vault/workshops.2023.07.12.program.md

  - Coffee break (10 min)
  - Laboratory object description
  - Metadata for provenance (e.g, Prov-O)
+ - Links / cross-references ?
+To which resources?

 See [Supporting Sustainability of Chemistry by Linking Research Data with Physically Preserved Research Materials](https://chemrxiv.org/engage/api-gateway/chemrxiv/assets/orp/resource/item/64a2fa0cba3e99daef73fa6a/original/supporting-sustainability-of-chemistry-by-linking-research-data-with-physically-preserved-research-materials.pdf)
 Maybe would it also worth having a look at [[Methodology.metadata]] ressources such as the CEDAR workbench.